What do Bees Symbolise? Understanding the Meaning Behind This Powerful Insect

 Q: What is the meaning of a swarm of bees in spiritual terms?

-A: A swarm of bees can symbolize productivity, abundance, and the potential for collective achievement.
+A: A swarm of bees can symbolise productivity, abundance, and the potential for collective achievement.
 It may also represent the need to protect and nurture the community or resources that are essential for sustenance and growth.